StarksRepo/Active-Directory-Lab/README.md

 3. Now if you check your Active Directory Users and refresh your domain you will see all the new users and you can see that you now 1,000 new users generated from the script.
 Shown below;

 <img src="https://github.com/StarksRepo/Active-Directory-Lab/assets/155681117/c6cc5af1-d0de-44df-8907-9e155ac91565" width=300>

+## Group Policy (GPO)
+Now that we have our users created, we will create a few rules for them using Group Policy.